What Should I Expect in a Job Interview

 Build Interview Stories: The STAR Structure and Beyond

-Behavioral questions dominate because they reveal predictable patterns of workplace behavior.
+Behavioural questions dominate because they reveal predictable patterns of workplace behaviour.
 The STAR method (Situation, Task, Action, Result) is reliable, but refine it to brand your story:

 • Situation: Set the scene briefly.